cloudroboticshub/cloudroboticshub.github.io/src/pages/meetings/index.md

 that topic using the [Github Issue](https://github.com/cloudroboticshub/cloudroboticshub.github.io/issues/33).

+## 2025-07-14: Guest Expert Bruno Mendes De Silva from Heex Technologies

+The group has invited [Bruno Mendes De Silva](https://www.linkedin.com/in/brunomendesdasilva/) to join us at the next meeting as a guest expert in Logging and Observability.

+Bruno is the Co-Founder and CEO of [Heex Technologies](https://www.heex.io/), which is a cloud data platform accelerating Physical AI adoption.
+The company helps customers with their autonomous systems by collecting and presenting only the most relevant data for a required view.

+In the meeting, Bruno will talk more about Heex Technologies, plus discuss Logging & Observability with the group to help us build our planned community guide on the subject.

+Come and join us to hear more and get your questions answered by an expert!

 ## 2025-06-30: Logging & Observability Discussion ~~(Upcoming)~~ **CANCELLED**

 This meeting is cancelled as the host is unwell.
 Meetings will resumse as normal